Passengers may be eligible for compensation if their flight is delayed. This is also known as the EU261 compensation.

 Duty of care

 If you are delayed, the airline has a duty of care to its passengers.
-Please make your way to the airline's Customer Service desk or check your flight tickets to find an emergency telephone number.
+Please make your way to the airline's Customer Service desk or check your airline flight confirmation email or boarding pass to find an emergency telephone number.

 The airline should provide refreshments for its delayed passengers.
 And where necessary, accommodation and transfers to and from should be provided.